Haunters: Plot

 Kyu-nam contacts Ali and Bubba, who agree to help him hunt down Cho-in.
 Ali modifies an old van and constructs a flare gun with the intent of countering Cho-in's ability.
 Both Kyu-nam and Cho-in come under investigation by the authorities, who send a team to search Cho-in's hotel room.
 Cho-in murders the investigators and leaves the apartment, taking with him only a toy figurine of a young man.
 He robs a bank and visits his mother, who is also being questioned by the authorities; again, Cho-in kills the officers, but is unable to take his mother's life, instead leaving her with a large sum of money.
 Kyu-nam confronts Cho-in in an apartment complex, where Cho-in mocks him and forces several people into suicide to torment Kyu-nam.
 Outside, Ali and Bubba attack Cho-in with the flare gun, but it proves ineffective and they are captured.

 Back at Utopia, Kyu-nam is ambushed by Cho-in, who then hangs him alongside Ali and Bubba.
 Kyu-nam escapes, but cannot save his friends in time.
 Cho-in takes Yeong-sook hostage and causes a large traffic accident to stop Kyu-nam; however, Kyu-nam survives as Ali's and Bubba's apparitions instruct him to activate a speed booster in his van, installed there by Ali.
 Kyu-nam corners Cho-in on a rooftop, where Kyu-nam is shot but manages to throw both of them onto the street below.
 Cho-in is killed by the fall while Kyu-nam, once again, lives; he notices Cho-in's toy figurine and reflects on whether in different circumstances, the two of them could have been friends.

 At a metro station, a quadriplegic Kyu-nam (who uses a wheelchair) meets up with Yeong-sook, who has fulfilled her dream of becoming a flight attendant.
-A woman attempts suicide by lying down on the train tracks; she is rescued in the nick of time by Kyu-nam, who seems to have made another miraculous recovery.
+While Yeong-sook is talking to Kyu-nam a child is shown lying on the train tracks.
+After the train passes it is revealed that she was rescued in the nick of time by Kyu-nam, who seems to have made another miraculous recovery.